FrancisTX/ECS150_Project3/REPORT.md

 ## `sem_down(sem_t sem)`
 When the function is called, the thread decreases the available resource.
 If there are no resources available (when count != 0), we block the current thread from running through the interface provided thread library.
-The thread `tid` is added to the blocked list, and until `sem_up()` is called and the thread is selected to unblock, the thread should remain blocked.
-Also, else\_if structure ensures the count will never be below zero.
+The thread `tid` is added to the blocked list, and until `sem_up()` is called and the thread is selected to unblock, the thread should remain blocked（we aviod the corner case by a while loop, if the resource was taken by other thread, the original thread which was blocked go to sleep).

 ## `sem_up(sem_t sem)`
 The `sem_up()` is releasing the available source to the next thread.
 What we are doing here is checking if the `block_list` still contains elements.
-If there is, we use the `queue_dequeue()` to return the oldest blocked thread from the `block_list` and unblock this thread with `thread_unblock()`.
+If there is, we use the `queue_dequeue()` to return the oldest blocked thread from the`block_list` and unblock this thread with `thread_unblock()`.
 If there is not, we add `count` by one, because there will be one more available source in semaphore.

 ## `sem_getvalue()`
 The function returns how many resources are available.
 If the internal count is 0, which means there is a non-negative count waiting block queue.
 The function will return a non positive number which shows how many threads are waiting for resources.
 If the internal count is positive the function assign this number to the retval.